luyaojie/awesome-nlp-resource/README.md

 ----
 - Entity
   - [Shimaoka Fine-grained](http://www.cl.ecei.tohoku.ac.jp/~shimaoka/corpus.zip) This dataset contains two standard and publicly available datasets for Fine-grained Entity Classification, provided in a preprocessed tokenized format, details in *Neural architectures for ﬁne-grained entity type classiﬁcation, EACL 2017*.
+  - [Ultra-Fine Entity Typing](https://homes.cs.washington.edu/~eunsol/_site/open_entity.html) A new entity typing task: given a sentence with an entity mention, the goal is to predict a set of free-form phrases (e.g. skyscraper, songwriter, or criminal) that describe appropriate types for the target entity.
+  -

 - Relation Extraction
   - [SemEval 2018 Task7](https://lipn.univ-paris13.fr/~gabor/semeval2018task7/) The training data and evaluation script for SemEval 2018 Task 7: Semantic Relation Extraction and Classification in Scientific Papers.
   - [Datasets of Annotated Semantic Relationships](https://github.com/davidsbatista/Annotated-Semantic-Relationships-Datasets) **RECOMMEND** This repository contains annotated datasets which can be used to train supervised models for the task of semantic relationship extraction.